The Holly and the Ivy

 "The Holly and the Ivy" is a traditional British folk Christmas carol, listed as number 514 in the Roud Folk Song Index.
-The song can be traced only as far as the early nineteenth century, but the lyrics reflect an association between holly and Christmas dating at least as far as medieval times.
+The song can be traced only as far as the early nineteenth century, but the lyrics reflect an association between holly and Christmas dating back at least as far as medieval times.
 The lyrics and melody varied significantly in traditional communities, but the song has since become standardised.
-The version which is now popular was collected in 1909 by the English folk song collector Cecil Sharp in the market town of Chipping Campden in Gloucestershire, England, from a woman named Mary Clayton.
+The version which is now popular was collected in 1909 by the English folk song collector Cecil Sharp from a woman called Mary Clayton, in the market town of Chipping Campden in Gloucestershire, England.

+Trans-Siberian Orchestra's "The Prince of Peace" is set to the same music.

 Words

 The following are taken from Sharp's English Folk-Carols (1911), the publication that first established the current words and melody: